Betarena/scores/README.md

-If you do not have the supported/defined `node` and `npm` versions installed on your local machine, you can opt to use the configured `Docker` DEV environemnt.
+If you do not have the supported/defined `node` and `npm` versions installed on your local machine, you can opt to use the configured `Docker` DEV environment.

 For this you will need:
-  - `Docker Desktop` downloded on your local machine,
+  - `Docker Desktop` downloaded on your local machine,
   - `Makefile` (or `Node`)

 ```bash